-Bering Land Bridge National Preserve has no designated camping areas and most camping is done in conjunction with other recreational activities.
+Bering Land Bridge National Preserve has no designated campgrounds or designated camping areas.
+Most camping is done in conjunction with other recreational activities.
 Camping in the arctic requires planning, preparation, and care in order to protect yourself and the fragile arctic ecosystem.
-Following Leave No Trace ethics helps ensure a successful camping experience.

 Keep a clean camp.
 Avoid food spills and other animal attractants.
 Proper food storage is required in all Alaskan parks.
-Bears that become accustomed to human food and products present a hazard to people traveling in the backcountry and often have to be destroyed.
+Bears that become accustomed to human food and products present a hazard to people traveling in the backcountry.
 We can all do our part to protect the fragile ecosystem while enjoying this vast wilderness.